AdilAhmed11/ts-snake-game/snake-game/research-notes.md

 However, this just leaves the food in its place on the map.
 Need to push it into the body.
 Then use decrement loop to add to the body.

-## Collision detection with walls and body
+## Collision detection with walls and body - Game over loop

 -   Walls